xhoneybear/xhoneybear/README.md

 # Hi!
 I'm Camille 🦊

-I'm an undergrad student at Wrocław University of Science and Technology.
-I study biotechnology and medical informatics. ⚕
+⚕ An undergrad Medical Informatics student at Wrocław University of Science and Technology.

-I'm a person of science, very interested in biological processes, genetic engineering and all things radioactive ☢
+☢ A person of science, very interested in various biological processes and all things radioactive.

-My career focus goes towards medical and scientific IT applications, but I also have a liking for UI design, simulation and game development 💻
+💻 I am interested in medical/scientific IT.
+I also like UI design, simulation and game development.

-I'm queer and neurodivergent! 🌈
+🌈 I'm queer and neurodivergent!

 ## What I work with: